sipsorcery/mediafoundationsamples/README.md

  - MFCaptureRawFramesToFile - **Working**.
 Captures 100 samples from default webcam to file.

  - MFWebCamToFile - **Working**.
 Captures 100 samples from default webcam to an mp4 file.
-TODO: Video inverted.

 ### Video Capture -> H264 -> RTP